mmoomocow/csharp-quiz/README.md

 * Refer to the purpose of the program whenever adding new features, to ensure it fits with the purpose
 * Repeated and frequent testing of new and existing features to ensure their functionality
-* Testing input fields to ensure they are client-proof
+* Testing input fields to ensure they are "user-proof" and adding code checks to ensure this
-* Testing the inputs with unusual values to ensure the sanity checks are working
 * Show the target audience the program and get their feedback on it's relevancy

 ### Sustainability and future proofing